PM Modi Quoted From Kamba Ramayana At Bhoomi Pujan But The Poet-Saint's Birthplace Lies In Tatters In Tamil Nadu

-A memorial built to Kambar at his birth place presents a picture of apathy and is locked most of the time.
+A memorial built for Kambar at his birth place presents a picture of apathy and is locked most of the time.

-Tamil bard Kambar, called “King of Poets” or Kavi Chakravarthi by Rajendra Chola in the 12th century, was instrumental in penning the Ramayana in Tamil.
+Kambar, a Tamil bard called “King of Poets” or Kavi Chakravarthi by Rajendra Chola in the 12th century, was instrumental in penning the Ramayana in Tamil.

 Kambar was asked by Kulothunga Chola, who got to know about Valimiki’s Ramayana, to write the epic in Tamil.
 Besides writing Ramayana, Kambar has written verses in praise of Goddess Saraswati, a literary work in praise of Vaishnava saint Nammalvar called Sadagopan Andhadhi and a couple of others, including one on Pallava king Karunakara Tondaiman.

-It is believed that one reason why Kambar was blessed with such a talent was that he was born at Therazhundur, one of the 108 must-see sacred sites for Vaishnavas.
+It is believed that one reason why Kambar was blessed with such a talent was that he was born at Therazhundur, one of the 'divya deshams' or 108 must-see sacred sites for Vaishnavas.

-This village in Tamil Nadu’s Nagapattinam district is also one of the 276 places that figure in the hymns sung in praise of Lord Shiva in the Tamil Saivaite devotional poetry Thevaram.
+This village is also one of the 276 places that figure in the hymns sung in praise of Lord Shiva in the Tamil Saivaite devotional poetry Thevaram.
 One of the 63 Nayanmars (saintly devotees of Lord Shiva), Thirugnana Sambandar, has sung about this village, particularly the Vedapureeswarar (Lord Shiva) temple.

 The last of the 12 Azhwars (Tamil saint poets who composed hymns in praise of Lord Vishnu), Thirumangai Azhwar, has sung in praise of this village’s Sri Devaadi Raja Perumal or Sri Amaruviappan temple in 45 pasurams (hymns).
 The temple has a small shrine in which Kambar and his wife can be seen praying to Lord Vishnu.